niveK77pur/midi-input.nvim/README.md

 global_alterations = '80:SIKE',
 ```

 Debugging this plugin can be done by setting either of the following (they are mutually exclusive, and only 1 can be set).
 Text input will be disabled, and the corresponding action will be debugged.
-This includes printing releant information, as well as setting extmarks to see which regions were matched/found when searching backwards by the relevant autocommand.
+This includes printing relevant information, as well as setting extmarks to see which regions were matched/found when searching backwards by the correspondin autocommand.

 ```lua
 debug = 'input options'